walmartlabs/lacinia/docs/enums.rst

    :language: clojure

 The ``:description`` key is optional.

+You may include the ``:deprecation`` key used to mark a single value as :doc:`deprecated <deprecation>`.

-You can mix-and-match the two forms.
+You may mix-and-match the two forms.